zachs18/rust-rfcs/text/0000-unsafe-impl-copy.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Some types can’t be copied safely.
 By default, if you try to implement Copy on a struct or enum containing non-Copy data, you will get the error E0204.
 If you know for sure that your struct or enum can be soundly copied, you can unsafely implement `Copy` with `unsafe impl Copy for MyType {}`.
+Note that this will remove any drop glue from your type, including its fields.

 <!--
 Explain the proposal as if it was already included in the language and you were teaching it to another Rust programmer.
 That generally means: